New physics in \epsilon' from chromomagnetic contributions and limits on Left-Right symmetry: Acknowledgements

 \section{Acknowledgements}

 \NEG

-\no We thank G. Senjanovi\'c for useful comments on the manuscript and M. Nemev\v sek for discussions.
+\no We thank Diptimoy Ghosh for calling our attention on Eq.
+(12) that was initially misreported.
+We thank G. Senjanovi\'c for useful comments on the manuscript and M. Nemev\v sek for discussions.
 SB is associated to the theoretical particle physics group at SISSA, and partially supported by MIUR and the EU UNILHC-grant agreement PITN-GA-2009-237920.
 JOE is partially supported by the norwegian research council.
 FN would like to thank ICTP for hospitality during the development of this work.

 \begin{widetext}

 \baselineskip=1.05\baselineskip